 You’ve been on this planet for at least a few decades, and you’ve undoubtedly met a lot of people.
-Consolidate your list of contacts (including your connections on LinkedIn, Facebook, and other social networking sites), and enter this information into a Client Relationship Management (CRM) system.
+Consolidate your contact list (including your connections on LinkedIn, Facebook, and other social networking sites), and enter this information into a Client Relationship Management (CRM) system.
 Finding the right CRM for you takes work, but the payoff could be well worth it!

 Labeling your contacts allows you to target your perfectly crafted marketing message to the right audience.
 For example, you may want to forward an article about local home prices to longtime homeowners in your community.
 If you don’t segment your message, you’ll send it to everyone, including contacts who don’t care about that particular topic.
 If your message isn’t relevant to your recipients, you may end up annoying them.

 Whatever you do, avoid spamming your sphere of influence.
 Focus on sending valuable information to prospects that will position you as an expert in your field.
 Post articles, infographics, and helpful tips on social media, reach out to your clientele via email, and throw in the occasional piece of marketing snail mail.